nwthomas/system-design/concepts/replication.md

 Step 2: Configure all clients to send writes to new leader

 Step 3: Configure all other followers to get changes from new leader

+## PROBLEMS WITH FAILOVER

+Some writes from the previous leader may have been propagated by only some or no replicas.
+This leads to either lost data or inconsistent replicas.

+We can also have accidental failovers due to network congestion which can hurt our data base performance even more.

+If the old leader comes back, we need to ensure that it does not think that it is the leader and continue to accept writes (resulting in a split brain).